Matt3141592/squaredle/README.md

 # Squaredle
-A program that recursively checks all routes to produce possible words that are checked against a dictionary.// rows and cols must be changed to match the dimensions of the puzzle.// The size of grid and used arrays just need to big enough (check comments).
+A program that recursively checks all routes to produce possible words that are checked against a dictionary.

+rows and cols must be changed to match the dimensions of the puzzle.

+The size of grid and used arrays just need to big enough (check comments).
 Can leave as 10 and 10 as puzzle doesn't get that big.